graphicsgrad20/fid/README.md

 # fid

-This is to complete an anssignment in DIG2500C.
+This repository is to host all my class assingments for DIG2500C.